 Is it safe to attend a co-op preschool in the time of COVID?

 Whereas we can never be 100% sure of safety, we are doing everything possible to keep all of our children, teachers, and families as safe as possible.
-Our initial opening will include virtual learning time only.
-Once we are able to begin meeting in person, we'll add one hour of outside, in-person learning with up to 5 kids, our children's teacher and one parent each week.
-Everyone is required to be vaccinated if they are eligible, wear masks at all times, wash hands upon arrival (with hand sanitizer available at all times), take daily temperatures, and all equipment and toys will be cleaned between each outdoor learning pod.
-We will be flexible to the situation at all times and can change course as needed based on CDC, Washington State, and Bellevue College recommendations.
+For 2020-2021 our initial opening included virtual learning time only.
+We began meeting in person in April, adding one hour of outside, in-person learning in small groups, our children's teacher and one parent each week.
+Everyone is required to be vaccinated if they are eligible, wear masks at all times, use hand sanitizer upon arrival (also available at all times), take daily temperatures, and all equipment and toys is cleaned between each outdoor learning pod.
+We haver been flexible to the situation at all times and can change course as needed based on CDC, Washington State, and Bellevue College recommendations.

 How should we dress our children (and ourselves) for outside class?